Transformers Manufacturing Process

-- The laminations are put through annealing process.
+- The laminations are put through the annealing process.

 - These laminations are assembled in such a manner that there is no air gap between the joints of two consecutive sheets.

-- The entire assembly is done on a frame commonly known as core channel.
-These frames being used as a clamping support of the core assembly
+- The entire assembly is done on a frame commonly known as the core channel.
+These frames being used as clamping support of the core assembly

 2. COIL WINDING (Coil Winding is of two types)